rcn-ee/ti-opencl/docs/sphinx-doc/source/compilation.rst

 Additionally, you have the choice to embed the content for your program in the application or to read it from a file.
 This is applicable for both programs created from source and programs created from binary.
-The cross product of these two options give you four cases for OpenCL C program creation:
+The cross product of these two options gives you four cases for OpenCL C program creation:

 1. Create an OpenCL program from source, with embedded source,
 2. Create an OpenCL program from source, with source in a file,